 - Optionally, reconfigure the equalizer by changing one or more value(s) from -3 dB to -4 dB and the value +3 dB to +2dB.

-This post explains first some things to keep in mind while reading this post, and then how some common distortion effects work.
+This post explains first some things to keep in mind while reading this post.
 After that, this post explains how we can use distortion effects, and gives a practical and common equalization method.
-Also, this post explains a method of common distortion with equalizing , and gives at last some closing words.
+At last, this post gives the most common method in distorting and equalizing a snare drum and clap and gives some closing words.

 Things to Keep in Mind